Hirving Lozano: 2021–22 season

 Lozano scored his first goal of the season on 20 September, the fourth in a 4–0 victory over Udinese at the Stadio Friuli.
 It was his 60th goal in Europe, surpassing Nery Castillo as the fifth-highest scoring Mexican in Europe.
 On 9 December, during Napoli's final Europa League group stage match against Leicester City, Lozano suffered a head injury after colliding with Wilfred Ndidi's knee in the 40th minute, being stretchered off the field.
 He returned to action four days later as a starter in the 1–0 defeat to A.C.
 Milan.
 On 6 January 2022, Napoli announced that Lozano had tested positive for COVID-19.

 On 13 January, fully recovered from COVID-19, Lozano made his return as a 63rd-minute substitute in the Coppa Italia round of 16 match against Fiorentina, only to be sent off after twenty minutes following a late challenge on Nicolás González.
 Four days later, he scored his first brace of the season in Napoli's 2–0 league win over Bologna.

+2022–23 season

+Lozano clinched the Serie A title with his club, becoming the first Mexican player to achieve this feat.
+He was also a key player of the team which reached the Champions League quarter-finals.

+Return to PSV

+On 1 September 2023, PSV announced they had reached an agreement with Napoli to re-sign Lozano to a five-year contract.
+He was given the number 27 shirt.
+On 29 October, he scored his first hat-trick at the club in a 5–2 victory over Ajax, to be the first player to achieve this feat for PSV against their rivals since Mark van Bommel in 2005.
+Lozano won the Eredivisie title following a 4–2 win over Sparta Rotterdam.

+At the start of the 2024–25 season, on 10 August 2024, Lozano scored a brace against Waalwijk in a 5–1 win.

+San Diego

+On 6 June 2024, Major League Soccer club San Diego FC announced that Lozano would join the club ahead of their 2025 inaugural season, signing a four-year contract through 2028 for approximately $12 million, set to be activated on 1 January 2025.
+In the process, Lozano became the first Designated Player in the history of the club.

+On 23 February, Lozano made his debut with the club in their inaugural match against LA Galaxy, providing an assist in the first goal in a 2–0 away victory.
+On 5 April, Lozano scored his first goal with San Diego, in a 3–0 home victory over Seattle Sounders FC.
+On May 3, Lozano scored a brace and contributed two assists in San Diego's 5–0 victory over Dallas.